flyingcircusio/doc/src/reference/security/data-protection.rst

 operations to ensure traceability of actions.

-Passwords for physical machines granting access to root accounts and IPMI controllers are stored as hard copies in a double-signed envelope in a safe in the Flying Circus offices.
-This printout is updated regularly and old copies are shredded.
+Passwords for physical machines granting access to root accounts and IPMI controllers are stored as copies in a strongly encrypted password manager.

 Transfer control